soxueren/atsd/api/network/README.md

 Connection closed by foreign host.
 ```

-Note that the server will **terminate** the connection if it receives an unknown or malformed command.
+Note that the server will **terminate** the connection if it receives an unsupported or malformed command.

 ```sh